-Other rees (payable ili auvance).

-Application for Undergraduate Admission (§12) \$115/form

-Application for Undergraduate Readmission or Transfer (§12) \$75/form

-Augustana Student Insurance Policy Fee \$8

-Cooperative Education Program (Arts and Business)

-Application Fee \$50

-Program Administration Fee \$150

-Graduate Application for Admission \$100

-Graduate Readmission (§22.2.2) \$1,359.60

-Graduate thesis microfilming \$44.10

-Health Care Coverage for International Students (UAHIP) \$38/month

-Language Other Than English Proficiency Exam 1 \$50/exam

-Parchment Off-Cycle Printing Fee \$60 Postgraduate Dental Residency Program Application Fee \$75 Replacement parchment \$60 Replacement Student ONEcard \$20 Respiratory Fit-Testing 2 \$30-\$40/test Security Clearance Check 3 \$30 - 50/check (variable) 1 For students in the Faculty of Arts to meet the second lar nguage requirement.
-2 Applies to students who are commencing a placement in a a facility under Alberta Health Services administration in one of the designary ted patient care areas and/or in one of the identified disciplines.
+\$125/form Application for Undergraduate Admission (§12) \$75/form Application for Undergraduate Readmission or Transfer (§12) Augustana Student Insurance Policy Fee Cooperative Education Program (Arts and Business) \$50 Application Fee Program Administration Fee \$150 Graduate Application for Admission \$100 Graduate Readmission (§22.2.2) \$1,373,06 Graduate thesis microfilming \$44.10 Health Care Coverage for International Students (UAHIP) \$38/month \$50/exam Language Other Than English Proficiency Exam1 Parchment Off-Cycle Printing Fee \$60 Postgraduate Dental Residency Program Application Fee \$75 Replacement parchment \$60 Replacement Student ONEcard \$20 Respiratory Fit-Testing2 \$30-\$40/test Security Clearance Check3 \$30 - 50/check (variable) 1For students in the Faculty of Arts to meet the second language requirement.

+2Applies to students who are commencing a placement in a facility under Alberta Health Services administration in one of the designated patient care areas and/or in one of the identified disciplines.

-and Education) may require a security clearance check as part of their placement or practicum experience with external agencies.
-22.2.13 Privileges Conferred by Payment of Non-
+3Students across various Faculties (health science Faculties, Arts, Business and Education) may require a security clearance check as part of their placement or practicum experience with external agencies.

-Instructional Fees
+22.2.13 Privileges Conferred by Payment of Non-Instructional Fees